Jbleezy/BO1-Reimagined/README.md

 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release
 * Add way to tell to when box cycle is done
-* Five: make it so wooden boards are down from the beginning but can be rebuilt immediately
+* Five: make it so wooden boards are down from the beginning but can be rebuilt immediately?
 * Search and Rezurrect: fix bug where win/round restart happens twice after a team wins a round
-* Versus: make it so normal powerups only effect team that picked them up
 * Versus: fix betties not being triggered by enemies
-* Versus: negative nuke powerdown - does 50 damage to all enemy players
-* Versus: positive points powerup - gives every teammate points
-* Versus on Moon: fix voicelines playing when outside without mask

 ### Cannot Find Fix
 * Turn off Der Riese easter egg song noises after they have been activated